folio-org/docs/content/en/docs/Glossary/_index.md

   <tr>
    <td>Permission
    </td>
-   <td>Setting that allows a user to perform one task in FOLIO while not performing others.
+   <td>Value granted to a FOLIO user that allows them access to view, create, update or delete records in FOLIO, or to carry out specific FOLIO tasks.
    </td>
   </tr>
   <tr>
    <td>Permission set
    </td>
-   <td>Grouping of permissions that allow a user to perform a set of tasks while not performing others.
+   <td>A group of permissions that allows a user to perform a specific set of tasks.
    </td>
   </tr>
   <tr>
    <td>Persona
    </td>
-   <td>Refers to a practice in software design that involves creating detailed biographies of fictitious users of the future product: these are called “personas”.
-The team creates one persona for each category it deems important to serve well.
+   <td>A detailed biography of a fictitious user of a software product.
+A software design team creates a persona for each category it deems important to serve.
    </td>
   </tr>
   <tr>
-   <td>Process (specifically referring to item state)
+   <td>Piece
    </td>
-   <td>Part of Item State functionality - describes a staff process that an item is in.
-Processes might include Digitization; Repair; Cataloging; etc.
+   <td>A subsection of a receiving title that is expected to be received.
+For example, if the ordered title is a journal subscription, then a piece of that title could be volume one of the journal.
    </td>
   </tr>
   <tr>
    <td>POL
    </td>
    <td>Purchase Order Line.
-Orders in FOLIO can potentially be set up with multiple purchase order lines for orders that have multiple titles.
+A purchase order line contains one of the titles or packages being ordered by the library.
+Orders can contain multiple order lines.
    </td>
   </tr>
   <tr>
    <td>Proxy
    </td>
    <td>A person who is authorized (by a sponsor) to act on their behalf to checkout, renew, recall, etc.
    </td>
   </tr>
   <tr>